our areas of focus

 What is Neuropathy?

 Nerves serve a variety of important functions in your body – from sending feedback to the brain to sending movement signals to the muscles.
 When the nerves become damaged from things like injuries, infections, or chronic disease they can cause constant negative feedback like feelings of pain, tingling, numbness, weakness, and pins and needles.
 These sensations can be uncomfortable and debilitating, especially after long periods of time.
-Stem cells have the potential to intervene in this process and work to repair and rejuvenate damaged nerves.
+Stem cell therapy have the potential to intervene in this process and work to repair and rejuvenate damaged nerves.
 Patients can find relief with customized therapies created by our expert team.

 What Causes Neuropathy?